hamedgasemi200/php-chunk-file-upload/README.md

 ## Usage

-To use this library simply run the "Upload" method of Chunk class statically.
-It takes an array which the following keys are required:
+To use this package, simply, run the "Upload" method of `Uploader` after making the object.
+It needs a/an hashtable/array with the following keys:

 + `chunk_number` => The number of the chunk.
 It has to be increased for each of the chnuk files in order.
 + `chunks_count` => Total number of the chunk files.